-The coronavirus outbreak will cause an unprecedented shock to the global economy.
+The coronavirus crisis is causing an unprecedented shock to the global economy.
 The full extent of the economic downswing will be unclear for some time; however, G-20 economies will contract in 2020.
-In Europe, the outbreak adds to late-cycle risks for European banks.
-The recession in 2020 will weigh on the banks' asset quality and profitability.
-We expect fiscal policy measures, as already announced by a variety of euro-area governments, to mitigate the economic contraction caused by the outbreak.
+In Europe, the coronavirus pandemic adds to late-cycle risks for European banks.
+The recession in 2020 will weigh on banks' asset quality and profitability.
+We expect fiscal policy measures, as already announced by a variety of euro-area governments, to mitigate the economic contraction caused by the pandemic.
+In the current coronavirus-induced recession and its aftermath, capital levels will be a key differentiator of credit profiles among banks.
+Generally, banks are facing a sharp deterioration in asset quality and reductions in profitability from already low levels, while central banks are providing extraordinary levels of liquidity and governments have strong incentives to support banking systems to foster an eventual recovery.
+Thus, when comparing a bank with its peers, the level of capital with which it entered this recession and its ability to retain capital throughout the next several years take on particular importance.

-In March 2020, the European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the coronavirus pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
-As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favourable terms as well as its financial asset purchase program, while refraining from lowering the ultralow interest rates further.
+The European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the coronavirus pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
+As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favourable terms as well as its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.
 The temporary suspension of buffer requirements for regulatory capital and the liquidity coverage ratio (LCR) gives banks greater flexibility and additional leeway to absorb the economic impacts, such as asset-quality declines.
-Overall, the package aims to help the banks continue to finance corporates and small and medium-sized businesses suffering from the effects of the coronavirus outbreak.

-We believe that the ECB's measures will provide a limited relief for banks and their borrowers, and that it will require meaningful fiscal policy measures by the European Union and its member states to avert higher default rates in banks' lending books.
+Overall, the package aims to help the banks continue to finance corporates and small and medium-sized businesses affected by the coronavirus pandemic.
+We believe the ECB's measures will provide limited relief for banks and their borrowers, and that it will require meaningful fiscal policy measures by the EU and its member states to avert higher default rates in banks' lending books.